kylebarron/kylebarron/README.md

 ### Hi there!
 I'm Kyle 👋

-I'm a software engineer passionate about broad access to fast geospatial data science.
-The Python and JavaScript ecosystems have massive reach but d
+I'm a software engineer passionate about fast geospatial data science.

-I'm primarily developing the GeoArrow and GeoParquet ecosystems for fast
+I'm primarily developing the [GeoArrow] and [GeoParquet] ecosystems because I believe they portend a massive shift for faster, more interoperable geospatial data analysis.

 **Python:**